mrsarm/react-ssr-service/README.md

 and if you need to build an isomorphic web app with React (an app that can render in the server and the client side as well), you should use a framework like *Next.js* or *Remix* instead.

-The purpose of a service like this could be to build reports in HTML format.
+The purpose of a service like this could be to build reports in HTML format in a server using React templates.

 > 🚧 Under construction.